 This denial of context is a denial of distraction.
 It infuses the film with an existential urgency, a visceral immediacy.
 Expectations of plot, of characterization, are shot down as explosively as the German planes circling the beach like vultures.

 From this wreckage of plots and planes emerges the film's electrifying clarity, the single impulse that consumes its characters and its audience: survival.
 The skies scream fire and the waters vomit tar, and the soldiers caught in between have no choice but to survive.
 We are never informed why they want to survive, nor are we told why we should care.
 In lesser films, this would be a critical storytelling flaw.
 Here, it is the key to the film's devastating emotional impact.

 We connect to the characters not because we know them, but because we know their circumstances.
 We don't literally know their circumstances, of course, because few of the film's viewers would have fought in World War II, or any war, for that matter.
 Nolan draws upon the technical powers of cinema, rather than the affective powers of narrative, to bridge the gap between foreignness and familiarity, between intimacy and indifference.

-Dunkirk, then, for all that it is stripped of characterization, never assumes the viewer's empathy.
-It earns it, but simply opts to do so through technical dominance rather than narrative coaxing.
-Even in a film, in a story, as experimental as Nolan's, empathy remains a prize to be labored for.
+Dunkirk, then, for all that its suppresses traditional characterization, never assumes the viewer's empathy.
+It earns it, but simply opts to do so through technical coercion rather than narrative coaxing.
+Even in a film, in a story, as experimental as Nolan's, empathy remains a prize for which the storyteller must labor.